-The 87/256 has been designed in such a way that it can be customized to meet a users specific requirements.
+The 87/415 has been designed in such a way that it can be customized to meet a users specific requirements.
 The unit is shipped from the factory set to DIP switch settings.
-The DIP switch settings allow the user to select the Unit type, Input speed for input 1 and input 2, and the counter type.
+The DIP switch settings allow the user to select the Unit type, Input speed for input 1 and input 2, display rate, update time, and time to zero.
 The DIP switch settings have been selected so that a majority of users can setup the display with minimal effort.

 Additional settings such as right justified data, leading zeroes blanked, no fixed decimal point, and a factor of 1 are programmed at the factory and are not DIP switch selectable.
-Applications that do not fit the DIP switch settings can be accommodated by using VDP4 to customize the operation of the 87/256 display.
+Applications that do not fit the DIP switch settings can be accommodated by using VDP4 to customize the operation of the 87/415 display.
 VDP4 is a WindowsTM based utility that is available from Vorne.
 To bypass the DIP switch settings, DIP switch 2 should be set to VDP4 (off).
 Setting the unit to VDP4 settings allows the unit to operate with the settings that are stored in a EEPROM on the displays logic board.